geoserver/geoserver/doc/en/user/source/styling/sld-cookbook/lines.rst

 Spaced graphic symbols
 ----------------------

 This example uses a graphic stroke along with dash arrays to create a "dot and space" line type.
-Without using the dash array the lines would be densely populated with dots, each one touching the previous one.

 Adding the dash array specification allows to control the amount of space between one symbol and the next one.
+Without using the dash
+array the lines would be densely populated with dots, each one touching the previous one.

+.. note:: This example may not work in other systems using SLD, since they may not support combining the use of ``stroke-dasharray`` and ``GraphicStroke``.
+          While the SLD is spec-compliant, the SLD specification does not state what this combination is supposed to produce.

 .. figure:: images/line_dashspace.png
    :align: center